 Pre-made vanities cost between $500 and $3,000, but they are easy to install, as you just need to connect the plumbing.

-Get a Vanity Sink!
+Looking for the Right Vanity Sink?
 Speak with an Expert Designer

 Whether you’re remodeling a powder room or a master bathroom, choosing a stylish sink helps anchor the style of a bathroom, like a centerpiece on the dinner table.